 Lake Blackshear was created in 1930 when the Flint River was dammed to provide hydroelectric power to Crisp County.

 It was thought that the cypress trees in the middle of the property to be flooded would die and decompose.
-But the trees survived and provides excellent views on the lake while boating.
+But the trees survived and provides excellent views while boating on the lake.

 Today, the lake offers plenty of recreational activities, especially fishing.
 Anglers can catch such fish as bass, bream, crappie, and catfish.
 In fact, the lake hosts a national bass fishing tournament annually.